-Will we be best by inflation or deflation?
+Will we be beset by inflation or deflation?

 The question of global growth is inextricably bound up with that of inflation, which we see as an additional risk for investors.
-Beyond Japan, which has seen structural downward pricing pressures for the last 20 years, the US economy seems an exception in being preoccupied with deflationary concerns, with consumer price inflation currently at its lowest level (0.6% for October) since 1957.
+Beyond Japan, which has seen structural downward pricing pressures for the last 20 years, the US economy seems an exception in being preoccupied with deflationary concerns, with consumer price inflation currently at its lowest level (+0.1% in November, after +0.2% for October, seasonally adjusted) since 1957.
 Critics of Chairman Bernanke's policies are wide of the mark in asserting that QE II can both not work and that it will result in inflation.
 The concomitant of one is the other, but even putting this to one side, we believe inflation is more likely than not to grow in force during 2011, eating into already slowing growth.
 Stagflation is a plausible scenario in our view; gold a clear beneficiary.

 Inflation is emerging in two distinct areas.
 First, the UN Food & Agriculture Organisation is already warning that the world should "be prepared" for higher food prices next year.
 Its index is close to peak levels witnessed during early 2008 and has risen by five percentage points in the last month.
 According to the UN, levels are "dangerously close" to creating a crisis.
 This view has been reiterated by a number of industry bellwethers, with the CEO of Unilever, for example, stating on 4 November than food inflation is "returning in force".
 The other concern relates to Chinese (and other BRIC) demands for raw materials combined with the growing power of the consumer in these economies.
-In China, inflation hit a two-year high in October of 4.4%, up 0.8 points relative to the previous month.
+In China, inflation hit a two-year high in November of 5.1%, up 0.7 points relative to the previous month.

-Some steps have been taken to cool inflation, with interest rate rises implemented over the last month in China, India (for the sixth time in 2010), South Korea and Australia.
+Some steps have been taken to cool inflation, with recent interest rate rises implemented in China, India, South Korea and Australia.
 However, the bigger concern relates to the rate at which rising input prices will feed into the economies of the developed world, where the rhetoric also currently and firmly remains one of keeping interest rates in check.

 The UK constitutes an interesting (and potentially worrying) case study.
-Here, the inflation rate stands at 3.2% for October, up slightly relative to the previous month and still rising on a 12-month rolling basis.
+Here, the inflation rate stands at 3.3% for November, up slightly relative to the previous month and still rising on a 12-month rolling basis.
 The Bank of England warns that it is likely to "remain elevated throughout 2011" and cites a "highly uncertain" outlook (comments from 16 November Inflation Report).
-Factory gate inflation - ie producer prices - rose 4.0% in the last month and input price inflation is running at 8.0%, its highest in two years according to the Office for

-National Statistics.
-VAT rises on 1 January will also only likely exacerbate matters.
+Factory gate inflation - ie producer prices - rose 3.9% in November and input price inflation is running at 9.0%, its highest in two years according to the Office for National Statistics.
+VAT rises on 4 January will also only likely exacerbate matters.
 Among the retailers, Marks & Spencer, Next and Sainsbury's are already warning of the consequences.

 Stagflation remains the worst of all possible worlds, rising prices and high unemployment, with the output gap failing to close.
 A more optimistic consideration would suggest that judicious policy-making (via interest rate rises) can help ward off inflation, but it will take time for the evidence on this to become clear.
-In the meantime - and also, even of a scenario where deflation were to come to pass - then we reiterate our view that investors can benefit most through retaining their exposure to gold.
+In the meantime - and even if a deflation scenario came to pass - then we reiterate our view that investors can benefit most through retaining their exposure to gold.